AemikaChow/DATASOURCE/README.md

 :cherries: **Shop the Look 2019**

-(1) based on Shop the Look (STL) task, and covert STL data into a format that can be used for our Complete the Look (CTL) task.
+(1) Based on Shop the Look (STL) task, and covert STL data into a format that can be used for our Complete the Look (CTL) task.

 [homepage] [[pdf]](http://openaccess.thecvf.com/content_CVPR_2019/papers/Kang_Complete_the_Look_Scene-Based_Complementary_Product_Recommendation_CVPR_2019_paper.pdf)[[github]](https://github.com/kang205/STL-Dataset)
 ```bib